 Mortgage Transfer Disclosure.
 If the Credit Union acquires legal title to the debt obligation and becomes the owner of a covered mortgage loan, the Credit Union will mail or deliver the Mortgage Transfer Disclosure to the member on or before the 30th calendar day following the date the mortgage loan was transferred.

 Content.
-The Mortgage Transfer Disclosure will identify the mortgage loan that was sold, assigned or otherwise transferred along with the following information:
+The Mortgage Transfer Disclosure will identify the mortgage loan that was sold, assigned, or otherwise transferred, along with the following information:

-The name, address and telephone number of the covered person;
+The name, address, and telephone number of the covered person;

 The date of transfer;

-The name, address and telephone number of an agent or party authorized to receive notice of the right to rescind and resolves issues concerning the consumer’s payments on the loan;
+The name, address, and telephone number of an agent or party authorized to receive notice of the right to rescind and resolve issues concerning the consumer’s payments on the loan;

-Where the transfer of ownership of the debt to the covered person is or may be recorded in public records, or that the transfer of ownership has not been recorded in public records at the time the disclosure is provided.
+Where the transfer of ownership of the debt to the covered person is or may be recorded in public records, or where the transfer of ownership has not been recorded in public records at the time the disclosure is provided.

 Partial payment policy.
 Listed under the subheading “Partial Payment.”